qbicsoftware-archive/qube-cli/docs/adding_new_templates.rst

 7. All templates should have Github workflows, which at least build the documentation and the project.

-8. Every template should also have a workflow inside QUBE, which creates a project from the template with dummy values.
+8. Every template should also have a workflow inside qube, which creates a project from the template with dummy values.

 Step by step guide to adding new templates
 ------------------------------------------